-Many medications used to treat seizures (anticonvulsants) can have drug interactions with alcohol.
-Added central nervous system side effects like drowsiness, dizziness, trouble concentrating, and even an increased risk of seizures can occur.
+Many medications used to treat seizures (anticonvulsants) can have drug interactions with alcohol (ethanol).
+Most commonly, added central nervous system side effects like drowsiness, dizziness, mood changes, and trouble concentrating, can occur.

 |Generic Name||Common Brand Names|